How can I extend my stay as a student?

 For the steps to apply, see Extending your Stay as a student.

-Temporary residents currently in Canada with valid student or temporary foreign worker status must submit their application for a new temporary resident visa to the Case Processing Centre in Ottawa (CPC-O), or visa office that serves their country of nationality.
+Temporary residents currently in Canada with a valid study or work permit must submit their application for a new temporary resident visa to the Case Processing Centre in Ottawa (CPC-O), or visa office that serves their country of nationality.

 If your study permit expires after you have submitted your application for an extension but before you receive a decision on your application, you can stay in Canada under what’s called implied status.
 That means the law implies you are a temporary resident.
 That status lasts until CIC decides on your new permit application.
 However, you must respect the following requirements.